Andrei-Lapusteanu/UPB-PIMS-L4-Template-OpenCV-CSharp/README.md

 - Download the template project.
 Built using .NET framework 4.8
 - Change platform from "Any CPU" to "x64"
 - Follow comments to solve the exercises
+- First build might take more, the required NuGet packages must be downloaded

 ## Grading and submission
 - Exercises 1-12 are worth 0.6p each